jr2339/CPP/Chapter1/Chapter1.md

 <img width="323" alt="cpu" src="https://cloud.githubusercontent.com/assets/11711081/26626952/a0e183a0-45ad-11e7-940a-fee89b813326.png">

 In contrast to the one-instruction-at-a-time operation by the CPU in the von Neumannn architecture, parallel processing computers improve performance by employing two or more CPUS.The world's fastest supercompters employ thousands of CPU chips and for this reason are termed  massively parallel processing computer.

 Parallel computing, however, requires a very different programming strategy in order to make use of the power of systems with thousands of processors.

 1.2.2 Storage

+The memory unit